 While these actions have provided the Township with a series of tools to address the maintenance of a safe, healthy and sustainable physical environment, they are intended to protect individual resources and are parcel specific.
 Since they are designed to address specific concerns in the land development process, they do not address comprehensively the overall maintenance of a sustainable development pattern.
-Realizing this inadequacy, the Township embarked on a planning program that sought to protect the interrelationship of land and water resources.
-The site specific standards included in these ordinances require the implementation of overall zoning standards in order to comprehensively address the community's vision.
+Noting this inadequacy, the Township implemented a planning program that sought to protect the interrelationship of land and water resources.
+The site specific standards included in the above-referenced ordinances go hand-in-glove with the implementation of overall zoning standards in order to comprehensively address the community's vision.
 The zoning standards establish the overall framework for land development, development options create the form and pattern that comports with the community vision, while the site specific standards help to define the location of development and protect individual resources.